Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Skeleton

-To demonstrate that profiles and articles are being loaded in an asthetic manner skeletons have been applied to show where they will appear and in what format.
+To demonstrate that profiles and articles are being loaded in an aesthetic manner skeletons have been applied to show where they will appear and in what format.

 <details>
       <summary style="font-weight:bold">Grid Skeleton Screenshot</summary>